 Annie V. Lam, principal of the Lam Consulting Group, is a recognized expert in public and nonprofit service.
-The Lam Consulting Group specializes in governmental affairs, organizational development, and nonprofit management.
 She is well known for her strategic approach to enhancing and revitalizing organizations.

 Of particular note, she was instrumental in helping both the League of CA Cities Asian Pacific Islander and Women’s Caucuses achieve revitalization goals by strengthening programs, increasing fund development, expanding membership recruitment, and nurturing new collaborative opportunities.

 Annie is very passionate in helping increase participation of elected and career professionals in government through leadership and professional development programs.
 She began her career working in the California State Legislature for former Assemblymember Judy Chu and has served in various capacities in the political arena for over 15 years.

 Annie is most proud of her work with youth.
 She founded APIs Mobilize to build the community power of Asian Americans, Native Hawaiians, and Pacific Islanders through its statewide educational programs.

 As a daughter and sister of Vietnam refugees who grew up in poverty, she understands the importance of equal and equitable access to quality education.
 She has created numerous advancement programs for underrepresented groups and has been appointed to serve on the University of Southern California President’s and Provost’s Task Force on Racial Equity, Diversity, and Inclusion.